Geeking out at the Peace Arch

 Beyond that buoy, on the other side of Boundary Bay, is a landmass; that is part of a peninsula called Point Roberts.
 The portion of Point Roberts to the south of the 49th parallel belongs to the U.S. (even though the only way to get there on land is to pass through Canada).
 If we zoom in on that portion of the photo above (even though it's about 13 miles away, and lighting conditions were not optimal) we can still just make out the border slash cut through the trees on Point Roberts:

-The land to the left of the border is Point Roberts, Washington, U.S. The land to the right is part of Tsawassen, British Columbia, Canada.
-The hazy mountains in the distance are on Victoria Island (which is all a part of British Columbia, despite the fact that some of it extends south of the 49th parallel).
+The land to the left of the border is Point Roberts, Washington, U.S. The land to the right is part of Tsawwassen, British Columbia, Canada.
+The hazy mountains in the distance are on Vancouver Island (which is all a part of British Columbia, despite the fact that some of it extends south of the 49th parallel).

 From that camera location, if we turn to the left and walk a few steps south, we find another marker: